Zverik/every_door/README.md

 The NLNet Foundation is [sponsoring](https://nlnet.nl/project/EveryDoor/) the development in 2025 through the [NGI Commons Fund](https://nlnet.nl/commonsfund) with funds from the European Commission.

-Want to sponsor the development?
+Want to support the development?
 [Contact Ilya](mailto:ilya@zverev.info) directly or through [his company](https://avatudkaart.ee/).